 - Pour the sauce over the chicken tenders and give them a good stir to mix everything together.

-- I use pouches of ready cooked rice for this which come in a variety of flavours.
+- I use pouches of ready-cooked rice for this which come in a variety of flavors.
 Normally I will use an oriental mix, but I was unable to find that this time around.
 I used coconut rice, which worked very well and tasted delicious.
-You can use any flavour you wish so long as it is compatible with the flavours of sweet and sour.
+You can use any flavor you wish so long as it is compatible with the flavors of sweet and sour.

 - Wash the lettuce and dry it well before cutting it crosswise into thin shreds.
 A thin shred makes rolling the finished wraps much easier to do.

 - Do not be tempted to over-fill your wrap.
 An over-filled wrap is very messy and difficult to eat.
 You can secure them closed with a toothpick if you need to, but warn your family that the toothpicks are there so they can remove them prior to eating.